zhonghan721/tp/docs/DeveloperGuide.md

 **MSS:**

 1. Registered owner opens the HomeBoss application.
-2. US asks the registered owner to either login, forget password or register.
-3. Registered owner enters the login command with his username, password.
+2. Registered owner enters the login command with his username, password.
-4. US logs in and shows a welcome message.
+3. US logs in and shows a welcome message.
    Use case ends.

 **Extensions:**

-* 3a.
+* 2a.
 Registered owner does not enter one of the fields
-    * 3a1.
+    * 2a1.
 US requests registered owner to fill up all the required fields

       Use case ends.

-* 3b.
+* 2b.
 Registered owner types incorrect password or username
-    * 3b1.
+    * 2b1.
 US requests registered owner to retype their username or password

       Use case ends.

 ---

-#### Use Case: UC03 - Forget Password
+#### Use Case: UC03 - Account Recovery

 **System:** User System (US)